 Debt service is simply the mortgage payments made to the lender.
 Debt service is calculated by dividing the net operating income from the unit by the mortgage payments.
 Anything above 1.00 means the property cash flows.
 Ideally, real estate investors want to see the debt service coverage ratio be closer to 1.25.
 If the rental property generates $100,000 in revenue and the mortgage payments are $80,000 the DSCR is then 1.25.

-The DSCR is impacted by interest rates as well as the current rental market and is relatively easy to calculate.
+The debt service coverage ratio (DSCR) is impacted by interest rates as well as the current rental market and is relatively easy to calculate.
 If a particular property is in good condition, cash flows and the DSCR is 1.25 or better, the real estate investor will more than likely purchase the property.
 When an investor makes an offer on a home and applies for a new loan, the lender orders a property appraisal.

 The appraisal will research and record recent sales of similar homes in the area to support the new purchase price.
 At the same time, the appraiser will complete a market rent survey which will show how much the property would likely rent for.
 The DSCR will show not just if the property cash flows each month but how much cash will be generated compared to the expenses of owing the home.